Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Discussion

-Drawing from prior works in data visualization \cite{yanez2025state}, future auditing interfaces could explore different visual designs that adapt with input modality, the visual literacy of auditors, and the themes or topics of auditing.
+Additionally, given the effectiveness of visual guidance in Vipera, future auditing interfaces could explore a more diverse range of visual designs that better address user needs.
 For instance, visualizations could take the form of timelines to capture changes across iterative audits, given similar practices in visualizing iterations of data or code \cite{data-iteration-vis,loops,wang2022diff}.
 Auditing interface could also leverage keyword or topic visualizations such as word cloud \cite{heimerl2014word}, cluster maps, or document cards \cite{strobelt2009document} to reveal patterns across diverse user reports.
 Finally, there are opportunities where existing theories and techniques for visualization recommendation (e.g., \cite{visrec}) or proactive visual analytics support (e.g., \cite{zhao2025proactiveva, weng2025insightlens}) can be integrated, augmenting the auditing process with guided visual data analysis.